-Man, oh man.
-Registering for your wedding might be one of the most fun things ever.
+Registering for your wedding is a fun part of planning your big day.
 Savor it.
-There are few times in your life when you go to your favorite store and physically scan the items to tell people you want them to BUY IT FOR YOU.
-Plus, you get to select items that you’ll enjoy together for years to come.
+There are few times in your life when you go to your favorite store and scan items you would love to own.
+Plus, you get to select items you’ll enjoy together for years to come.
 It doesn’t get much better than that!

 FREE Wedding Registry Checklist